agarwalvipin/open_cfa/LOS/FRA/Reading 31.md

 1.  **Express each line item as a percentage of total revenue.** This shows how much cash is generated or used for every dollar of sales.
 2.  **Express each inflow as a percentage of total cash inflows, and each outflow as a percentage of total cash outflows.** This shows the relative importance of each source and use of cash.

-[cite_start]This standardization removes the effect of size, allowing for more meaningful comparisons over time and between different companies. [cite: 248]
+This standardization removes the effect of size, allowing for more meaningful comparisons over time and between different companies.

 #### **Real-World Examples**